ChristFarrell/_cm/Homework/Homework 09 211125/TheoryOfMatrix.md

 However, If the matrix is ​​not diagonal, a theorem states that the determinant of matrix A is equal to the determinant of a diagonal matrix with the same eigenvalues.
 Using the formula A = P D P⁻¹, the final result will lead to det(A) = det(D) = ∏λᵢ.

-### How can determinant be calculated quickly using LU decomposition?
+### II.
+How can determinant be calculated quickly using LU decomposition?
 The determinant of a matrix A can be calculated quickly using the LU decomposition because, since L is a lower triangular matrix, the product of L is 1.
 Therefore, det(A) = ∏(Diagonal of U).

 ## What is the meaning of eigenvalues ​​and eigenvectors?
 What are the uses of eigenvalue decomposition?